-As demonstrated by the following graph, the amount of compensation actually paid to Mr. Hageboeck and the average amount of compensation actually paid to City's other NEOs as a group (excluding Mr. Hageboeck) is generally aligned with City's net income over the four years presented in the "Pay Versus Performance Table for 2023."
-While City does not use net income as a performance measure in the overall executive compensation program, the measure of net income is correlated with the measure of ROATCE, which City does use in setting goals for annual incentive compensation and ROAA and TSR which City does use in determining the vesting of PSUs that are awarded to the NEOs.
-As described in more detail in the section captioned "EXECUTIVE COMPENSATION - Compensation Discussion and Analysis," the target annual incentive compensation as a percent of 2023 base salary was 60% for Mr. Hageboeck and 42.5% for the other NEOs.
+As demonstrated by the following graph, the amount of compensation actually paid to Mr. Hageboeck and the average amount of compensation actually paid to City's other named executive officers as a group (excluding Mr. Hageboeck) is generally aligned with City's net income over the five years presented in the "Pav Versus Performance Table for 2024."
+While City does not use net income as a performance measure in the overall executive compensation program, the measure of net income is correlated with the measure of ROATCE, which City does use in setting goals for annual incentive compensation and ROAA and TSR which City does use in determining the vesting of PSUs that are awarded to the named executive officers.
+As described in more detail in the section captioned "EXECUTIVE COMPENSATION - Compensation Discussion and Analysis," the target annual incentive compensation as a percent of 2024 base salary was 60% for Mr. Hageboeck and 42.5% for the other named executive officers.